mojeedoyedeji/swiftdiners-docs/docs/index.md

-# Welcome to Material for MkDocs
+# Welcome to SwiftDiner Docs

 This is just a small page to test Read the Docs integration with Material for MkDocs using the [new Read the Docs Addons](https://github.com/readthedocs/addons).